 For Taking Care Of Yourself

 Self-care is important it’s not selfish.
 Taking time to rejuvenate and refocus is important.
 So don’t let anyone make you feel improper, for taking care of yourself.
 Understand, in order to create and produce at your best you need to be your best self.

 Don’t Apologize For Saying No

 It’s easy to overcommit in order to please, to be cordial or just to be nice.
-However, in most cases, it’s better to say no when you don’t have the money, time, resources, and more importantly when you’re just not interested.
+However, in most cases, it’s better to say no when you don’t have the money, time, other resources, and more importantly when you’re just not interested.
 If anything, it shows maturity and respect for others.
 Unfortunately saying no isn’t always easy hence the reason there’s the urge to apologize.
 However, remember there is no need to apologize – it’s okay to say no just like it’s okay to say yes.